 A. Send your application (in a single PDF) to email@example.com by noon, Eastern time, on Monday, October 16, 2017.

 1. In October, our intern-selection committee will read every application and pick the most promising 15 to 20 candidates.

 2. Roughly a week after the deadline, we'll give those 15 to 20 people a writing test, to get a sense of how they work under pressure.

-3. Considering the applications and the tests, we'll cut our list down to the eight to 10 most promising candidates in mid-October.
+3. Considering the applications and the tests, we'll cut our list down to the eight to 10 most promising candidates in late-October.

-4. One day in late October, we'll interview the finalists by phone.
+4. One day in early November, we'll interview the finalists by phone.
 In the following days, we'll make decisions.